arialdomartini/arialdomartini.github.io/_posts/type-level-development/2024-03-15-type-cardinality.md

 resolution that goes in direction of type-modelling: Boolean Blindness.

 This deserves a post on its on.
 I promise I'm publishing it soon.

+(If you are even lightly curious to read the next post, I reached my
+goal: theory is a way to improve practice).

 # References
 * [Sandy Maguire - Thinking With Types][thinking-with-types]